LaxRaj/javascriptProgramming/rpg/readme.md

   Kill the main Dragon! and save the Town!!

 ## Rules -
   Very Simple!
-Don't Die! and Kill the monsters! \n There are 3 monsters; a slime, a fanged beast and a dragon! \n You start with 100 health and 50 gold, make the right choices and you'll win!
+Don't Die! and Kill the monsters!  <br>
+  There are 3 monsters; a slime, a fanged beast and a dragon!  <br>
+  You start with 100 health and 50 gold, make the right choices and you'll win!